n-yousefi/Arg-Graph/README.md

 ![Directed Javascript graph](https://github.com/n-yousefi/Arg-Graph/blob/master/demo.png)
 ## Examples/Demos
-The best way to become acquainted with the library is to see [Demos](https://n-yousefi.github.io/Arg-Graph/Demo/Example1.html)
+The best way to become acquainted with the library is to see [Demos](https://n-yousefi.github.io/Arg-Graph/arg-graph-1.1/Example1.html)

 ## How it works
-### HTML:
+### Creating digraph:
+You can create a digraph (directed graph) easily by calling the "ArgGraph" function.
 ```html
 <div class="arg-Graph">
      <div id="item1" class="arg-Graph_item" data-next-ids="item2,item3">